RamunasGIT/Baigiamasis_Darbas/README.md

 -->

 ## **README.md content:**<br>

 * Link to the test page
 * Descriptions of test scenarios and their steps
 * README.md syntax in link

 ### Link to the test page:

 * Link to the test page: [ https://ltglink.lt/](https://ltglink.lt/)

 ### Descriptions of test scenarios and their steps:

-1. Test:
+1. Test: "FakePromoCodeTest"<br>

-Expected result:
+``Test will try to use fake promotion code and check what message will be given``

+- Open Chrome web browser with url: https://ltglink.lt/
+- Click on promotion button "Naudoti akcijos kodą"
+- In promotion code field put fake promotion code "Nuolaida"
+- Click on promotion code button to activate promotion
+- Activate delay for the webpage will be able to check code and show result text
+- Read promo code message at the header of webpage and put it to "actualResult"
+- Check if "actualResult" contains "expectedResult" (Screenshot on test failure)
+- Close Chrome web browser

+Expected result: After use of fake promo code the webpage will show message that the code is wrong: "Įvestas akcijos kodas neteisingas"

 2. Test:

 Expected result:

 3. Test:

 Expected result:

 4. Test:

 Expected result:

 5. Test:

 Expected result: